-Our researchers collaborate with the Commonwealth Scientific and Industrial Research Organisation on a range of projects, including in manufacturing, materials science, machine learning.
+Our researchers collaborate with the Commonwealth Scientific and Industrial Research Organisation on a range of projects in manufacturing, materials science and machine learning.
 Collaborations include a joint PhD program.

 Work Based Learning is a feature of our Master of Data Science.
 Students gain practical experience in a range of industries – from science to finance – where the questions are not always clear cut and solutions need to be built from the basics learned in class.